Unable to Locate Complete Label Info

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the soybean and corn gluten meals and dried peas, this looks like the profile of a kibble containing a limited amount of meat.
+When you consider the protein-boosting effect of the soybean and corn gluten meals and dried peas, this looks like the profile of a kibble containing a limited amount of meat.

-Iams So Good Dog Food is a plant-based kibble using a limited amount of chicken by-product meal as its main source of animal protein, thus earning the brand 2 stars.
+Iams So Good is a plant-based dry dog food using a limited amount of chicken by-product meal as its main source of animal protein, thus earning the brand 2 stars.